 - Have a good night sleep before the exam so that you are fresh and ready

 - Get a good breakfast in as this will give you energy throughout your exam

-- Make sure to turn up 15 minutes before an exam to allow plenty of time to get settled and prepared
+- Give yourself 15 minutes before an exam to get settled and prepared

-- Take a clear bottle of water or juice into the exam room with you to keep you hydrated throughout
+- Have some water or juice with you to keep you hydrated throughout

 - When in the exam, make sure to read the question thoroughly and then re-read

 There are options available to you if things are not going right with an assessment.
 Each option has a different process to follow so it’s important to ensure that you choose the option that is right for you, and that you follow the right process.